takeiteasy/xget/README.md

 ## Install

-Firstly, xget requires the latest version of Ruby, 2.0.0p0, and also [Slop](https://github.com/leejarvis/slop) for<br/>
+Firstly, xget requires the latest version of Ruby, 2.0.0p0, and also [Slop](https://github.com/leejarvis/slop) for the argument parsing.

-the argument parsing.<br/>
-If you're on Windows, **you *might* need win32console.
-Please note, I haven't tested on Windows.**
+If you're on Windows, use [ansicon](https://github.com/adoxa/ansicon) for coloured terminal escapes.

-You may also benefit from making a config file, see .xget.conf for a simple<br/>
+You may also benefit from making a config file, see .xget.conf for a simple example config.
-example config.
 You can alternativly pass them in arguments, see --help.
 By default, config files are read from "~/.xget.conf"

 ```
-gem install xget slop win32console
+gem install xget slop
 ```

 ## Usage
 ```
 xget #news@irc.rizon.net/ginpachi-sensei/1